python/devguide/README.rst

 This guide covers how to contribute to CPython.
-It is known by the nickname of "the devguide" by the Python core developers.
+It is known by the nickname of "the devguide" by the Python core team.

 The official home of this guide is https://devguide.python.org.